-Kona’s Street Market is a new cocktail bar in Union Square by the same team that operates Pacific Cocktail Haven.
+Kona’s Street Market is a new cocktail bar in SoMa by the same team that operates Pacific Cocktail Haven.
 They currently have an outdoor setup where you can order cocktails like the Banana Stand (bourbon, sherry, coconut-banana, coffee liquor, and bitters) or the Funky Cold Medina (whiskey, tamarind, date molasses, citrus, rose water, and bitters), and enjoy them with food from the Filipino pop-up Pinoy Heritage.
 Make a reservation or order to go here.

 Asha Tea House